eecs280staff/eecs280runestone/_sources/02_call_stack/main.rst

 The Call Stack and Procedural Abstraction
 ============================================================================================

+This chapter is all about functions, but from two different, complementary perspectives:

+1. Expanding our conceptual model of program execution and memory to include functions.
+2. Understanding how functions and procedural abstraction contribute to good program design.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Intro to Lobster
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. section 1

+Before we start, let me cover a few basics for the `Lobster <https://lobster.eecs.umich.edu>`_ program visualization tool, which we'll use throughout several lecture examples and exercises in the future.

 .. youtube:: SyYblfASLlE
    :divid: ch02_01_vid_intro_to_lobster